 In our ever-changing world, developing research, and dynamic social environments, marketers, cannot stand still.
-There is a need to develop and evolve and keep up with your customer's and the world.
+There is a need to develop and evolve and keep up with your customer’s and the world.
 Do you still want to be relevant in the marketing business in a few years?
-It is necessary for every marketer to adopt neuropsychological insights.
-Stay on top of the new class of marketing and be able to call yourself a neuromarketer!
+It is valuable for every marketer to adopt neuropsychological insights.

 Leading firms already include the neuroscientific perspectives into their marketing strategies.
 Well-known companies like Booking.com, IKEA, and Coca-Cola already adjusted their strategies with the latest insights and principles neuroscience has to offer.
-An understanding of cognitive biases and the effects on the behaviour of individuals and groups, help you to anticipate the responses of your customers.
-Providing the ‘why’ behind our behaviour, neuromarketing is here to stay!
+An understanding of cognitive biases and the effects on the behavior of individuals and groups, help you to anticipate the responses of your customers.
+Providing the ‘why’ behind our behavior, behavioural psychology and neuroscience in marketing is here to stay.

 If you enjoyed this article, you might want to check out our online course on applying Brain & Behaviour in Growth.
 We’ve poured our hearts into these 7+ hours of video lectures and hope it makes this knowledge accessible for professionals who are curious, not just the companies and teams we work with.